Quick Answer:

 - Hot sauce

 Do not overthink toppings.
-Even one fresh topping can make leftovers taste better.
+Even one fresh topping added at mealtime can make three-day-old leftovers taste better.

 Beginner High-Protein Meal Prep Builder